Finland Is Killing Its Basic Income Experiment - Slashdot

 Re: (Score:2)

-RObot overlords, AI, automation (Score:1)
+RObot overlords, AI, automation (Score:4, Insightful)

 Because when AI, robots and automation displace more people, the people will need some way of getting a living.